WHOM: WHOM

 In January 1990, WHOM dropped the easy listening music for a soft adult contemporary format, dubbed "soft and easy favorites" by the station.
 It continued to market itself as an easy listening station and retained its air staff.
 In the mid 1990s, the station began adding softer songs by contemporary hit artists and began playing current product.
 By 2000, WHOM was more of a mainstream adult contemporary station.

 The station was sold to Fuller-Jeffrey Broadcasting by Barnstable Broadcasting in 1996.
 Fuller-Jeffrey then sold most of its stations, including WHOM, to Citadel Broadcasting in 1999.
 Citadel merged with Cumulus Media on September 16, 2011.

-Sale to Townsquare Media

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including WHOM, for $238 million.
-The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.